Spinach & Cheese Stuffed Bread (Khachapuri Style)

 This is how the cheese stuffed bread looked before it went in the oven—a strong yellow rim with a cheesy middle:

-And this is the golden deliciousness after the 15-minute hot-oven bake:
+I plopped it down on my hot pizza stone and this is the golden deliciousness after the 15-minute hot-oven bake:

 The cheese was extremely melty and just oozed from both the topping and the filling: